Back to School: Keeping Both Parents Involved

 What you should do before or soon after the first day of school

-You and your co-parent staying involved throughout the academic year helps support your child’s success in school, especially during these times.
+You and your co-parent staying involved throughout the academic year helps support your child’s success in school.

 Expect changes and plan for them